Citable filing context

 Server-rendered

-GE's research view summarizes recent SEC filing context, starting with management_change from May 7, 2026.
+GE's research view summarizes recent SEC filing context, starting with earnings from Jul 16, 2026.

 GE filing events and research context